atarazana/gramola/README.md

 Log in with user `gramola` and password `openshift`

-The create a robot account named `cicd` and create two repositories `gramola-events` and `gramola-gateway`.
+The create a robot account named `cicd` and create two repositories `gramola-events` and `gramola-gateway` and give the robot account read permissions on them.

 # Tekton Pipelines